ergonode/docker/README.md

 ##### I have error 413 – Request Entity Too Large
 You need increase in the nginx `client_max_body_size` and in PHP `upload_max_size`.

+##### Nuxt take over 100% CPU
+This is normal situation when files are recompiling.
+It should stops after minute.